 Dealing with Anxiety: Symptoms and Natural Remedies

-"Feeling anxious is a normal part of life.
-However, when anxiety becomes all-encompassing and disabling, it could accompany a long-term debilitating stress that can affect your overall mental and physical health."
+"When anxiety becomes all-encompassing and disabling, it could accompany long-term debilitating stress that can affect your overall mental and physical health."

 This video will focus on anxiety.
 We'll talk about what anxiety looks like, as well as a number of important and effective tools to address anxiety and improve your health and quality of life.

 - 7:51: Physical Symptoms of Anxiety

 - 20:06: Top all natural tips for addressing anxiety

 - 23:22: Anti-Inflammatory Diet

 - 28:17: Avoid Processed Foods

 - 32:00: Reduce anxiety with Essential Oils Eos